How to Write a Letter of Introduction (Examples)

 - Final paragraph: Be sure to include the contact information of the specific person you’re asking the reader to connect with.

-These components of the introduction letter are the same whether you’re writing a letter of introduction to a potential customer, prospective client, or writing self-introduction regarding a job opening.
+These components of the introduction letter are the same.
+And whether you’re writing a letter of introduction to a potential customer, prospective client, or writing a self-introduction regarding a job opening.
+The above format should be followed.

 Below is a sample letter of introduction.
 Use this as an introduction example when writing yours.